tzvetkoff/mari0_se/README.md

 ## Future plans

-- [ ] Make it fully compatible with LÖVE 0.10.1 (and future versions in that matter)
 - [ ] Fix any outstanding bugs in the game/editor
 - [ ] Optimize the rendering performance as far as possible
 - [ ] Reorganize/refactor the code to make it easier to understand and modify in the future